mdozmorov/Bioinformatics_notes/README.md

 ## Courses

+- [biomedicalresearch2021](https://github.com/schatzlab/biomedicalresearch2021) - Course Materials for EN.601.452 / AS.020.415 Computational Biomedical Research & Advanced Biomedical Research, by Michael Schatz.
+Links to other courses, papers.

 - [RNA-seq theory and analysis](https://www.sudosight.com/RNA-seek/RNA-seq/Theory/) - theory and practical guidelines for RNA-seq data analysis, by Skyler Kuhn

 - [Data science for economists](https://github.com/uo-ec607/lectures) - from R, tidyverse to GitHub, web scraping, Docker, Google Cloud and more.
 By [Grant McDermott](http://grantmcdermott.com/)